cyber-prophet/cy/numd-lazy-tests/numd_capture.md

-│ cy graph-stats                                │ Output graph stats based on piped in or the whole graph                  │ │ cy graph-to-gephi                             │ Export a graph into CSV file for import to Gephi                         │ │ cy graph-to-logseq                            │ Logseq export WIP                                                        │ │ cy graph-to-txt-feed                          │ Output particles into txt formated feed                                  │ │ cy graph-to-cosmograph                        │ Export piped-in graph to a CSV file in cosmograph format                 │ │ cy graph-to-graphviz                          │ Export piped-in graph into graphviz format                               │ │ cy graph-add-metadata                         │ Add content_s and neuron's nicknames columns to piped in or the whole... │
+│ cy graph-stats                                │ Output graph stats based on piped in or the whole graph                  │ │ cy graph-to-gephi                             │ Export a graph into CSV file for import to Gephi                         │ │ cy graph-to-logseq                            │ Logseq export WIP                                                        │ │ cy graph-to-txt-feed                          │ Output particles into txt formatted feed                                  │ │ cy graph-to-cosmograph                        │ Export piped-in graph to a CSV file in cosmograph format                 │ │ cy graph-to-graphviz                          │ Export piped-in graph into graphviz format                               │ │ cy graph-add-metadata                         │ Add content_s and neuron's nicknames columns to piped in or the whole... │